chinmoy12c/autopsy/DOCUMENTATION.md

 ### Uploading a local file

 When a local file is uploaded, the client tests if the name of the core dump is valid (i.e. no other core dumps under the client's UUID have the same name).
 If the name is valid, the client uploads the file.
 (The first file name test is purely for client convenience, as the server tests the file name again after the upload.)
 The server checks if the file is the right type with the Unix `file` command, and if so, unzips the core dump using `gunzip` (if it is a gzip file) and builds the workspace.
 The output of the build (from `gen_core_report.sh`) is stored in a text file called `gen_core_report.txt`.
-After running `gen_core_report.sh`, GDB is launched in order to extract register values from the crashed thread.
-These are used to compile `decoder.txt`, which can be inputted into the [ASA traceback decoder](http://asa-decoder/asadecoder.php) to list possible bugs that caused the crash.

 ### Submitting a link